- Poorly set objectives

 Working sessions with teams of executives looking to select a CRM provider typically identify 10 - 20 unique objectives.
 With a diluted focus, it’s difficult to succeed, and the vendor is destined to be licking their lips at the potential of years-long CRM implementation process with a fat sticker price.

 Define the business outcomes before you begin to meet with CRM vendors.

 Lastly, go for the most user-friendly and intuitive interface.
 Hitting your team with a new CRM system, and with a difficult to use interface all in one go - much of which is not required - will only put them off from day one.

 6. Not getting management on board

 The executive leadership team must be on board with the CRM project.
 With leadership committed, collaboration between departments such as sales, marketing, finance and customer service can begin to take place.

 If you don’t have this support, major problems are bound to occur.
-If executives seem reluctant, refer your CRM strategy and its alignment to the business strategy and its bottom line.
+If executives seem reluctant, refer to your CRM strategy and its alignment to the business strategy and its bottom line.

-Executives will get on-board if they can see that the CRM will produce growth including:
+Executives will get on board if they can see that the CRM will produce growth including:

 - Lower costs

 - Improved marketing